javigong/demo-todolist-sveltekit-ts-pwa-features/README.md

-# SvelteKit Todo List: an SvelteKit PWA demo
+# SvelteKit Todo List: a SvelteKit PWA demo

 A simple SvelteKit Todo List app that works as a Progressive Web App (PWA) and can function offline